WHAT WE DO

 Adult Day Training

-Day Training services provides active training in a nonresidential setting to prepare the participant to transition from school to adult responsibilities, learn employment skills and/or increase social and behavior skills.
-This can include meaningful community involvement, career planning, vocational activities, workplace problem-solving skills.
+Day Training services provide active training in a non-residential setting to prepare the participant to transition from school to adult responsibilities, learn employment skills, and increase social and behavior skills.
+This can include meaningful community involvement, career planning, vocational activities, and/or workplace problem-solving skills.
 Day Training can also focus on retirement activities i.e., hobbies, clubs, and other senior related activities.
-Participants can build a person-center plan to increase skills or maintain skills.
+Participants can build a person-centered plan to increase skills or maintain skills.
 Utilizing the SCL or Michele P. Waivers.

 Case Management